khalid-hussain/shaheen/chap14.md

 Your Sister, Aisha.

-Badr Bin Mughira looked towards Mansour and asked, "So this means Abu Abdullah's wife is still in Granada?"
+Badr bin Mughira looked towards Mansour and asked, "So this means Abu Abdullah's wife is still in Granada?"

 "Yes.
 Abu Abdullah was adamant to take her along but his mother said that her